Wound Care Center

 Your Healing Program

 When your test results are in, we'll put together a treatment program based on your special needs.
-This program will include regular visits to help evaluate progress and make any changes that might be needed.
-You (or your care-giver) will be given detailed instructions on providing in-home care, nutrition and bandage changes, and protecting the wound from further injury.
+This program will include weekly visits to help evaluate progress and make any changes that might be needed.
+You (or your caregiver) will be given detailed instructions on providing in-home care, nutrition and bandage changes, and protecting the wound from further injury.

 You're a Vital Part of the Program